cambridge-collection/cudl-data-processing-xslt/docs/README.md

 # CDCP XSLT Transforms

+The docker container in `./sample-implementation` contains a minimalist implementation of the basic infrastructure underlying CDL's TEI Processing.
+It can be used as the basis for [rolling out your own implementations](#rolling-your-own-implementation).

-This `base_template` branch contains the base infrastructure necessary to perform XSLT transforms.
-The codebase is able to run as either as:
+The codebase is able to run either as:

-1. an AWS lambda, in response to an SQS notification informing of a file change to source file.
-The results are then output into the S3 bucket defined by `AWS_OUTPUT_BUCKET`.
+1. an AWS lambda that responds to an SQS notification informing it of a file change to source file.
+The results are output into the S3 bucket defined by the `AWS_OUTPUT_BUCKET` environment variable.

 or

-2. a CI/CD or local build acting upon any number of items contained within the `./data` dir.
-The outputs are copied to `./dist`.
+2. a CI/CD or local build acting upon any number of items contained within the `sample-implementation/source` dir.
+The outputs are copied to `sample-implementation/out`.

 ## Prerequisites